 The number of TIDs present in the A-MPDU, in either QoS Data or BlockAckReq frames, shall count towards reaching the TID aggregation limit that is obtained from the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame.

+If the associated non-AP STA has no frames pending or is unable to include pending frames in response to a Basic Trigger frame because the allocated resource is insufficient, then the associated non-AP STA shall include in the A-MPDU at least one QoS Null frame with HT Control field. (#16668)

 A non-AP STA(#16592) that responds to a BFRP Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-532 (A-MPDU contents MPDUs in the control response context), except that only HE Compressed Beamforming/CQI frames(#15948) shall be allowed in the A-MPDU; other frames shall not be allowed in the A-MPDU.
-The non-AP STA(#16592) includes at least one HE Compressed Beamforming/CQI frame(#15948) in the A-MPDU as defined in 27.6 (HE sounding protocol) if the AP allocates sufficient resources for the non-AP STA(#16592) to include the frame in the A-MPDU; otherwise the non-AP STA(#16592) is not required to include the frame.
+The non-AP STA(#16592) includes at least one HE Compressed Beamforming/CQI frame(#15948) in the A-MPDU as defined in 27.6 (HE sounding protocol)(#16668).

 (…existing texts)

 Non-AP STA(#16562) behavior for UL MU operation

 General